 In 2009, Tom received the ‘CSIRO Medal for Research Achievement’, in 2004, the ‘Crawford Award for Research Excellence’ from ABARE, and in 2011 the ‘Eureka Prize for Water Research and Innovation’.
 Over the past ten years, he has also received over $10 million in research and competitive grant income, and currently has 2,727 Google Scholar citations and an h–index of 29.

-Tom is the recipient of the University’s highest award for teaching, the 2009 ‘Vice Chancellor’s Award for Excellence in Teaching’.
+In 2009, Tom was a recipient of the University’s highest award for teaching, the ‘Vice Chancellor’s Award for Excellence in Teaching’.
 In 2008, Tom also received the ‘Award for Teaching Excellence’ from the College of Asia and the Pacific at ANU, and in 2010 he received a national teaching award, the Australian Learning and Teaching Council ‘Citation for Outstanding Contribution to Student Learning’.
-He teaches Masters Microeconomics, Applied Economic Dynamics, and a component of the School’s flagship course, Government, Markets and Global Change.
+He teaches (or and has recently taught) Masters Microeconomics, Applied Economic Dynamics, and a component of the School’s flagship course, Government, Markets and Global Change.